opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 .. tip:: **To name a style:**

     When styles are displayed in Medium/Large Thumbnails View or List View modes, double-click the style name to edit it.

-.. tip:: **To perform a multiple styles selection:**

-    Do one of the following:

-    - Shift-click to extend the selection.

-    - Ctrl-click (PC) or Cmd-click (Mac) to add a style to, or remove it from the selection.

 .. tip:: **To edit palette styles with the Edit menu commands:**